How Much Data a Hotspot Uses

 Technology

 Mobile hotspots are the energy bars of internet service, giving you quick and easy Wi-Fi while on the go.
-They can consume as little as 60MB or as much as 1.3GB of that mobile data in an hour if you’re using one to casually browse, play online games, or stream video.
-But there’s no real limit to how much data a mobile or cell phone hotspot uses—it all depends on what you use it for and how many devices are connected.
+They use about 30MB per hour, per tethered device, if you’re just streaming audio, browsing the web, gaming, or checking email.
+However, they use up to 2GB per hour if you’re streaming video or making video calls in HD.
+But there’s no real limit to how much data a hotspot device or smartphone personal hotspot uses—it all depends on what you use it for and how many devices are connected.

 Most hotspot data plans come with far less data than what you get on a home internet plan, so it’s important to keep track of your personal hotspot’s mobile data usage.
-Use up the data too quickly and you could end up losing your connection in the middle of an important Zoom meeting.
+Use up the data too quickly and you could end up losing your connection in the middle of an important Zoom meeting or paying high prices for data overages.

 How much hotspot data do you need?

-You need at least 2GB of data per month for a mobile hotspot or cell phone hotspot.
+You need at least 2GB of data per month for a standalone hotspot device or smartphone hotspot.
 That’s enough to cover a day or two of intermittent video streaming, online gaming, and web browsing.

-You likely need more than that if you plan to use a hotspot regularly throughout the month—and you definitely need more data if you plan to use your personal hotspot for multiple users and devices.
+You likely need at least 10GB of hotspot data per month, though, if you plan to use a hotspot regularly.
+You also need more data if you plan to use your personal hotspot for multiple users and devices.
 But most people only use hotspots occasionally, so don’t feel like you need to get a whole bunch of hotspot data upfront if it’s not necessary.

 Internet activity | Minimum recommended data per hour |